The Algorithm That Makes Preschoolers Obsessed With YouTube Kids

 “Up until very recently, surprisingly few people were looking at this,” says Heather Kirkorian, an assistant professor of human development in the School of Human Ecology at the University of Wisconsin-Madison.
 “In the last year or so, we’re actually seeing some research into apps and touchscreens.
 It’s just starting to come out.”

-Kids videos are among the most watched content in YouTube history.
+Kids’ videos are among the most watched content in YouTube history.
 This video, for example, has been viewed more than 2.3 billion times, according to YouTube’s count:

 You can find some high-quality animation on YouTube Kids, plus clips from television shows like Peppa Pig, and sing-along nursery rhymes.
 “Daddy Finger” is basically the YouTube Kids anthem, and ChuChu TV’s dynamic interpretations of popular kid songs are basically inescapable.

 Many of the most popular videos have an amateur feel.
 Toy demonstrations like surprise-egg videos are huge.
-These videos are just what they sound like: adults narrate as they play with various toys, often by pulling them out of plastic eggs or peeling away layers of slime or Play-Doh to reveal a hidden figurine.
+These videos are just what they sound like: Adults narrate as they play with various toys, often by pulling them out of plastic eggs or peeling away layers of slime or Play-Doh to reveal a hidden figurine.

 Kids go nuts for these things.